Ethra8/candlelight-worlds/README.md

 # UX
-You will find in the points stated below a brief study aiming at providing the user with the best possible experience when visiting this site.
+**You will find in the points stated below a brief study aiming at providing the user with the best possible experience when visiting this site.**
--

 ## TARGET AUDIENCE
 The target audience of this site are as follows:

 - **B2C:**
   * Couples at any age wanting to add special memories
   * Someone looking for the special gift to offer

 - **B2B:**
   * Companies that might want to offer a special gift to their premium clients or collaborators

 ## GOALS

 ### PROJECT GOALS